Neil Simon Fast Facts

 Timeline:

-1948 - Simon and Danny join the writing staff of the radio comedy show, "Texaco Star Theater," starring Milton Berle.
+1948 - Simon and his brother Danny join the writing staff of the radio comedy show, "Texaco Star Theater," starring Milton Berle.

-1948 - Simon and Danny join the writing staff of the radio comedy show, "Texaco Star Theater," starring Milton Berle.
+1948 - Simon and his brother Danny join the writing staff of the radio comedy show, "Texaco Star Theater," starring Milton Berle.

 1952-1954 - Simon and Danny are recruited to pen jokes for the Sid Caesar TV series "Your Show of Shows."
-Simon's memories of classic television and radio comedy inspire his 1993 play, "Laughter on the 23rd Floor."

 Feb.
 22, 1961 - Simon's Broadway debut, "Come Blow Your Horn," opens at the Brooks Atkinson Theatre.
 The semi-autobiographical play chronicles the misadventures of a womanizing bachelor and his naïve younger brother.
 The comedy is adapted into a movie starring Frank Sinatra in 1963.